cwfietz/freeCodeCamp/learn/01_responsive-web-design/7_css-grid/00_css-grid.md

 ## align-items property
 Sets the vertical alignment for all the items in the grid.
 This property can accept all the same values listed above.

+## grid-template-areas property
+Groups cells of your the together into an area and give the area a custom name. e.g.

+grid-template-areas:
+  "header header header"
+  "advert content content"
+  "footer footer footer";

+The code above merges the top three cells together into an area named header, the bottom three cells into a footer area, and it makes two areas in the middle row; advert and content.
+Every word in the code represents a cell and every pair of quotation marks represent a row.

+## empty cell
+In addition to custom labels the grid-template-areas property, you can use a period (.) to designate an empty cell in the grid.